Manual based on CamerAlert for iOS v.1.4.1.

 The main view of CamerAlert is the driving screen; by default this is predominantly a map of your location although you can change this to a list to reduce data usage (see Section 6a ‘Select your view’).
 The picture below shows the layout of the screen in both ‘map view’ and ‘list view’.

-Tapping the list icon 5-1-icon-ios switches between views; or you can set it permanently in the settings (see Section 6).
+Tapping the list icon switches between views; or you can set it permanently in the settings (see Section 6).

-In order to be alerted of upcoming camera sites you must have location tracking turned on using this button at the bottom left of the screen: 5-2-track-ios.
+In order to be alerted of upcoming camera sites you must have location tracking turned on using this button at the bottom left of the screen: .
 When you first run CamerAlert you may be prompted to allow the app access to your location; you MUST grant this permission or the app will not function correctly.
-Once CamerAlert has a valid GPS fix (you may need to get off your couch and go outside) the logo in the top right will change from red Icon_trans_57_red@2x to blueIcon_trans_57@2x.
+Once CamerAlert has a valid GPS fix (you may need to get off your couch and go outside) the logo in the top right will change from red to blue.

 Once CamerAlert has your location the map display will be updated and you can go driving.
 As you approach a camera site an icon will be shown on the map (see Appendix 1 for full details) and you will receive an audible alert as well as a visual display of the camera’s details.
 Note that CamerAlert uses a directional database so you will only get warned of cameras affecting your direction of travel and not those on the other side of the road (although you will still see the icon).
 You can fine-tune your warning settings (time to warning, alert type, overspeed warnings etc) if required; details of how are in Section 6c ‘Alert settings’.